 Addiction often develops when someone is unable to deal with stressors

 in their life in a healthy way.
-This is not their fault, mental health
+This is not their fault; mental health

-is a severely underestimated concern in the United States and its hard
+is a severely underestimated concern in the United States, and it's hard

-it harms themselves or others.
+until it harms themselves or others.
 The Blueprints for Recovery rehabilitation

 program should help you come to terms with these unhealthy behaviors and

 learn how to change your response to something more positive.

 As people transition from rehab back to their normal lives, they may neglect

 to build a support system.
 This is a grievous error.
 Changing behavior